Aryan-2006/Face_Detection_System/README.md

 🗂️ File Structure
 app.py: The main Streamlit application file.
 It handles the UI and page navigation.

 face_rec_merged.py: The backend logic for the application.
 It contains all the code for face detection, recognition, and database interactions.

+requirements.txt: A list of all Python dependencies for the project.

+face_rec_merged.py: The backend logic for the application.
+It contains all the code for face detection, recognition, and database interactions.